saalxhh007/Hackaton_ai24/README.md

-# 🎯 Real-Time Face Recognition and Entry/Exit Detection System
+# 🎯 Real-Time Face Recognition and Person Tracking System

 A computer vision-based system that detects and recognizes individuals.
 It uses face recognition to identify individuals, and real-time tracking to monitor movement.